Estonia at the Olympics: Winter sports

-Estonia has participated in most summer sports, but they have yet to participate in: Bobsleigh, Curling, Ice hockey, Short track speed skating, Skeleton and Snowboarding.
+Estonia has participated in most winter sports, but they have yet to participate in: Bobsleigh, Ice hockey, Short track speed skating, Skeleton and Snowboarding.

 They never participated in Military patrol, a precursor sport to Biathlon that was only formally contested in 1924.

 Alpine skiing

 Alpine skiing has been included in the Olympic programme since 1936.

 Estonia's best placement in the sport was 26th by Karin Peckert-Forsmann in women's combined in 1936 and by Warren Cummings Smith in men's slalom in 2014.